-0 to 29.8% and 0 to 48.0%, respectively, under uniform PDFs (Table 4, Fig. 2).
-Under normal PDF, the mode inputs with the highest percentage variance contribution were those of aspect (36.0%), Mo (17.6%), Fr (8.1%), slope (8.0%) and cuticle resistance (1.0%).
-This is mirrored also in the total effects results obtained, yet at higher per-5 centage contributions (e.g. 51.9% for the aspect).
-Both PSI and substrate maximum volumetric water content contributed > 1% to the total effects also.
-Once again, the nature and rank of significant model input parameters was mirrored when the PDF was changed to uniform, but additional parameters contribute to the total effects, including [Ca], [O3] in the air, ground emissivity, RKS, CosbyB, and THM.
-In summary, results suggest that the most important model inputs influencing the simulation of LE{daily} were aspect, Mo, Fr and slope.
-Assuming a uniform PDF, two first order interactions dominate for this parameter - those between slope and aspect once more (6.8%) and those between Fr and Mo (6.8%).
-Interactions between aspect and Mo (1.0%) and Fr (4.6%), respectively, are also important.
-When normal PDF for model inputs/outputs was assumed, twenty four first order interactions with values higher than 0.1% were observed, and once again, the interaction between slope and aspect (6.1 %) were the most important.
-However, important interactions between Fr and Mo (4.6%), aspect and surface moisture availability (1.2%) and between aspect and Fr (0.8%) were also observed.
+As regards the \overline{LE}{daily} , SA results showed ranges in main effects and total effects ranging from 0 to 36.0 % and 0 to 51.9%, respectively, for normal PDF assumption (Table 4) and from 0 to 29.8% and 0 to 48.0%, respectively, for uniform PDFs (Table 5, Fig. 3).
+Under normal PDFs, the model inputs with the highest percentage variance contribution were those of aspect (36.0 %), Mo (17.6 %), Fr (8.1 %), slope (8.0 %) and cuticle resistance (1.0 %).
+This is also mirrored in the total effects results obtained, yet at higher percentage contributions (e.g. 51.9 % for the aspect).
+Both PSI (saturated water potential) and substrate maximum volumetric water content contributed > 1 % to the total effects also.
+Once again, the nature and rank of significant model input parameters was mirrored when the PDFs were changed to uniform, but additional parameters contribute to the total effects, including [Ca], [O3] in the air, ground emissivity, RKS (saturated thermal conductivity), Cosby B and THM (saturated volume water content).
+In summary, results suggest that the most important model inputs influencing the simulation

+Table 2.
+Emulator accuracy statistics for the SA tests conducted in our study (under both normal and uniform PDF assumptions for the model inputs/outputs).